-Many of us are applauding these developments, which obviously increase individual convenience and entertainment.
+Many of us are applauding these developments, which obviously increase fun, convenience, and entertainment.
 But in the midst of the applause, we should insist on asking some questions.
-How will the increasing power of private
+How will the increasing power of private control affect democracy?
+How will the Internet and the explosion of communications options alter the capacity of citizens to govern themselves?
+What are the social preconditions for a well-functioning system of democratic deliberation, or for individual freedom itself?

 My purpose in this book is to cast some light on these questions.
-I do so by emphasizing the most striking power provided by emerging technologies: the growing power of consumers to filter what they see.
+I do so by emphasizing the most striking power provided by emerging technologies, the growing power of consumers to "filter" what they see.
 In the process of discussing this power, I will attempt to provide a better understanding of the meaning of freedom of speech in a democratic society.
-I will also outline possible policy reforms, designed to ensure that new communications technologies serve democracy, rather than the other way around.

 A large part of my aim is to explore what makes for a well-functioning system of free expression.
 Above all, I urge that in a diverse society, such a system requires far more than restraints on government censorship and respect for individual choices.
-For the last decades, this has been the preoccupation of American law and politics, and indeed the law and politics of many other nations as well, including, for example, Germany, France, England, and Israel.
-Censorship is indeed a threat to democracy and freedom.
+For the last decades, this has been the preoccupation of American law and politics, and in fact the law and politics of many other nations as well, including, for example, Germany, France, England, Italy, Russia, and Israel.
+Censorship is indeed the largest threat to democracy and freedom.
 But an exclusive focus on government censorship produces serious blind spots.
 In particular, a well-functioning system of free expression must meet two distinctive requirements.

 First, people should be exposed to materials that they would not have chosen in advance.
 Unplanned, unanticipated encounters are central to democracy itself.
 Such encounters often involve topics and points of view that people have not sought out and perhaps find quite irritating.
-They are important partly to ensure against fragmentation and extremism, which are predictable outcomes of any situation in which likeminded people speak only with themselves.
+They are important partly to ensure against fragmentation and extremism, which are predictable outcomes of any situation in which like-minded people speak only with themselves.
 I do not suggest that government should force people to see things that they wish to avoid.
-But I do contend that in a democracy deserving the name, people often come across views and topics that they have not specifically selected.
+But I do contend that in a democracy deserving the name, lives should be structured so that people often come across views and topics that they have not specifically selected.